ombu/vakap/README.md

 - rotate backups (e.g. delete older files from S3)
 - list sites
 - perform an http request on sites
+- Get revision deployed for a site and deployment metadata

 ## Components